Nail Biting- A Worrisome Habit

-- Enlist help of friends, family members, coworkers, anyone.
+- Enlist the help of friends, family members, co-workers, anyone.
 Tell them you want to quit, and ask them to remind you when you start to bite.

 Nail biting is a hard habit to break, but it IS possible!
 If you need help with quitting, please feel free to talk to us at your next appointment!